Worldwidebrine/gotolink/README.md

 # gotolink
-Redirect to url parameter with no condition.
+Redirects to the URL referred by parameter `url` with no condition.

 ## Usage:
 1. Encode your URL